ayushajayy/Game-UI/README.md

 # Game-UI
-Static Game UI made using Swift on Xcode.
+A simple card game static UI made using Swift on Xcode.